 - Again Most of the time network and internet issues involve your modem and/or router, pull the power plug from both devices and leave them unplugged for a minute or two.
 Now plug them in again and wait a few minutes to check if the internetworking normally.

 Windows Network Troubleshooter

-Whenever you face Network and internet problems the first thing we recommend to run the build in troubleshooter that designed to detect and fix the problems itself only.
+Whenever you face Network and internet problems the first thing we recommend to run the build in troubleshooter that is designed to detect and fix the problems itself only.

 To run the troubleshooter: